xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

 The \texttt{coords}, \texttt{start}, and \texttt{data} correspond to the reporting station coordinates, the time of the first sample, and the normalized temperature data, each reported separately per station and then concatenated in the data list.
 In this way, the model needs to parse both the textual aspects of the sample (e.g., where the commas appear to separate different parts of the data) as well as the numerical values.
 Furthermore, as is often the case with JSON-formatted data, the data does not have a causal format.
 We therefore train the language models using an MLM approach instead of the more common AR approach.

 We evaluate the performance of the different numerical encodings on the task of predicting the next temperature timestep for all reporting stations simultaneously in a held out test set.
 We do so by masking the tokens (and numbers, if applicable) of all the data associated with the final timestep.
 Because the temperature data is provided separately per station, the masks are scattered throughout the input data and are not all simply at the end of the sample.
+Table~\ref{tab:temp_results} shows the results of this experiment in terms of compute: \xVal provides the best performance while taking considerably less compute time.
+Fig.~\ref{fig:temp_forecast} and Table~\ref{tab:era5_nrmse} summarize the performance of the various encodings on a held-out test dataset.
+Three indepdendent trials are performed for each encoding, and the median values across the three trials for each true data point are plotted.

-Table~\ref{tab:temp_results} shows the results of this experiment. \xVal provides the best performance while taking considerably less compute time.
+This task also exemplifies one of the shortcomings of text-based encoding schemes: they can take advantage of spurious correlations in the data.
+In this case, P10, P1000 and B1999 have a tendency to predict normalized temperature $\pm0.1$, which manifest as extended horizontal protrusions in Fig.~\ref{fig:temp_forecast}.

-This task exemplifies one of the shortcomings of text-based encoding schemes: they can take advantage of spurious correlations in the data.
-In this case, P10, P1000 and B1999 have a tendency to predict normalized temperature $\pm0.1$, which manifest as extended protrusions in Fig.~\ref{fig:temp_forecast}.
-This is due to the over-abundance of this number in the dataset compared to other numbers, as seen in Fig~\ref{fig:p1000zoom}.
-While individually, \texttt{100} and \texttt{E-3} are the most common numbers and exponents in the dataset, when combined, \texttt{100E-2} is much more frequent than \texttt{100E-3}.
+These horizontal protrusions are due to the over-abundance of certain numbers in the dataset, as illustrated in Fig.~\ref{fig:p1000zoom}.
+Individually, \texttt{100} and \texttt{E-3} are the most common numbers and exponents in the dataset, but when combined, \texttt{100E-2} is much more frequent than \texttt{100E-3}.
 This explains why FP15, which encodes the digits and exponents as one token, does not get confused in this case.
 It also implies that the model has failed to learn the correct joint distribution of the numbers.
-In these cases, because of the tokenization scheme, the length of the tokenized samples are very long, averaging around 8000 and 5000 tokens respectively for P1000 and P10 (compared to 1800 tokens for FP15 and \xVal).
+In these cases, because of the tokenization scheme, the length of the tokenized samples are very long, averaging around 8,000 and 5,000 tokens respectively for P1000 and P10 (compared to 1,800 tokens for FP15 and \xVal).
 The poor performance in these models might therefore be due to the the challenges of modelling long-range interactions~\citep{longrange}.